sjvignesh/expense-tracker/README.md

 # Expense Tracker App

 This is a simple expense tracker app developed with React.
 It allows users to track their expenses by adding new transactions.
 The app keeps track of the expenses for the user.
+Link to the application: https://sjvignesh.github.io/expense-tracker

 ## Features